-- 1. global newswire reporting - 2. global monitoring and translation of local news performed by the BBC - 3. secondary sources such as local media, NGO and IGO reports, field reports, books, twitter feeds etc.
+- 1. global newswire reporting - 2. global monitoring and translation of local news performed by the BBC

+3. secondary sources such as local media, NGO and IGO reports, field reports, books, X (twitter) feeds, social media such as Telegram etc.

 The process is done in a "two-pass" system, first by consulting the above sources each month to provide candidate events for the entire globe (see appendix 5 for more details on sources).
 Then by consulting specialized sources based on information obtained from the first pass to find more information on incidents that can clear events or find more information on borderline cases.